j1o2h3n/DDSTGCN/README.md

 ### Citation
-If you find this repo useful in your research, you should cite this paper
+If you find this repo useful in your research, please cite the following in your manuscript:

 ```bibtex
 @ARTICLE{sun2022dual,